-Typical outcome: Employees struggle to keep up with password policies, activation of accounts and are lost in the complexity of a tech stack with too many apps.
-This confusion creates more work for IT teams as they scramble to support a team who is trying to use a technology that wasn’t built for them.
+Typical outcome: Employees struggle to keep up with password policies, and activation of accounts and are lost in the complexity of a tech stack with too many apps.
+This confusion creates more work for IT teams as they scramble to support a team that is trying to use a technology that wasn’t built for them.

 - The Intranet Approach: Intranets are a tried and true (albeit old school) internal communication channel.
-For the most part, they already contain documents, materials and knowledge your team needs.
+For the most part, they already contain documents, materials, and knowledge your team needs.
 Why not extend this to your frontline workers?
 Well, when was the last time you visited and enjoyed your company intranet?

 Typical outcome: Intranets are not built for a mobile, dispersed workforce.
 Therefore adoption rates among frontline workers is notoriously low and engagement is almost nonexistent.